evolvingweb/puppet-apt/README.md

 * `release`: Specifies a distribution of the Apt repository.
 Valid options: a string.
 Default: "$lsbdistcodename".

 * `repos`: Specifies a component of the Apt repository.
 Valid options: a string.
 Default: 'main'.

+* `include_deb`: Specify whether to request the distrubution's compiled binaries.
+Valid options: 'true' and 'false'.
+Default: undef **Note** this parameter is deprecated and will be removed in future versions of the module.

+* `include_src`: Specifies whether to request the distribution's uncompiled source code.
+Valid options: 'true' and 'false'.
+Default: undef **Note** this parameter is deprecated andd will be removed in future versions of the module.

+* `required_packages`: install packages required for this Apt source via an exec.
+Default: 'false'. **Note** this parameter is deprecated and will be removed in future versions of the module.

+* `key_content`: Specify the content to be passed to `apt::key`.
+Default: undef. **Note** this parameter is deprecated and will be removed in future versions of the module.

+* `key_server`: Specify the server to be passed to `apt::key`.
+Default: undef. **Note** this parameter is deprecated and will be removed in future versions of the module.

+* `key_source`: Specify the source to be passed to `apt::key`.
+Default: undef. **Note** this parameter is deprecated and will be removed in future versions of the module.

+* `trusted_source`: Specifies whether to authenticate packages from this release, even if the Release file is not signed or the signature can't be checked.
+Valid options: 'true' and 'false'.
+Default: undef. **Note** this parameter is deprecated and will be removed in future versions of the module.

 #### Type: `apt_key`